austery/thought-foundry-content/posts/yuval_harari_history_fiction_future_humanity.md

 ---
-title: A Conversation with Yuval Noah Harari on History, Fiction, and the Future of Humanity
-summary: A deep dive with "Sapiens" author Yuval Noah Harari, exploring the power of stories, the agricultural revolution as a fraud, the meaning of life, and the potential dangers and promises of future technology.
 area: personal-growth
+author: Lei
 category: culture
-project:
-- historical-insights
-tags:
-- consciousness
-- future
-- human
-- storytelling
-people:
-- Steve Levitt
-- Yuval Noah Harari
 companies_orgs: []
-products_models: []
 date: 2025-10-12
-author: Lei
-speaker: ''
 draft: true
 guest: ''
 insight: null
 layout: post.njk
+people:
+- Yuval Noah Harari
+products_models: []
+project:
+- historical-insights
 series: null
 source: null
+speaker: ''
 status: evergreen
+summary: A deep dive with "Sapiens" author Yuval Noah Harari, exploring the power of stories, the agricultural revolution as a fraud, the meaning of life, and the potential dangers and promises of future technology.
+tags:
+- consciousness
+- future
+- human
+- storytelling
+title: A Conversation with Yuval Noah Harari on History, Fiction, and the Future of Humanity
 ---

 ### 节目前言